 The Church of St. George in South Tyrol is a historic icon of the Tyrolean Alps.
 Discover how to trek the Schenner Waalweg to visit this picturesque beauty.

-SNOW-BORN WATER ripples wildly beneath our feet as we ramble under a dense forest canopy.
+Snow melt ripples wildly beneath our feet as we ramble under a dense forest canopy.
 Sunlight teases us through the leaves, but what lies ahead we cannot say.
 The trail bending beyond the woods’ end blazes like a blinding light at the end of a tunnel.

 When the trees finally part the vast beauty of this corner of South Tyrol becomes apparent.
 The eastern faces of the Ötztal Alps paint us a postcard-perfect Alpine scene that is among the most breathtaking offered by the region’s Waalweg paths.